Applicants may apply for admission to begin the program in the fall or spring semesters as well as in the summer, depending on course availability.

 - Successful applicants will have scored in at least the 80th percentile on the GMAT or on the GRE.

-For International students who did not complete a 4-year bachelor's degree at an American, British, Canadian or Australian college or university, proof of proficiency in English is required for admission.
+For International students who did not spend 4 years completing a bachelor's degree at an American, British, Canadian or Australian college or university, proof of proficiency in English is required for admission.
 We accept scores from any of the following tests.
 (Only one is required.
 The minimums listed are not flexible.)
 Test scores are considered valid only if earned within 2 years of the applicant's intended first day of classes at USC.

-- the PTE (Pearson Test of English - Academic) with a minimum score of 70, or
+- The PTE (Pearson Test of English - Academic) with a minimum score of 70.

-- the IELTS with a score of 7, with no less than 6 on each band score.
+- The IELTS (preferred) with a score of 7, with no less than 6 on each band score.

 The Application Process